zpainter/iassist/content/about/regional-report-2007-2008-asiapasific.md

 author = "t.alatera"
 title = "Regional Report 2007-2008 Asia/Pasific"
 oldpath = "/about/regional-report-2007-2008-asiapasific"
-postdate = "2010-11-29 05:57:21 -0700"
+date = "2010-11-29 05:57:21 -0700"
 draft = "false"
 +++
-IASSIST Regional Report 2007-2008\
+IASSIST Regional Report 2007-2008
-Asia/Pacific\
+Asia/Pacific
-Sophie Holloway\
+Sophie Holloway
-Australian National University\
+Australian National University
 May 2008

 ### AUSTRALIA

-**The Australian Social Science Data Archive**\
+**The Australian Social Science Data Archive**
 ASSDA has been successful in gaining a 4.2 million dollar grant to establish a national e-research service for the social sciences in Australia.
 Based at the Australian National University's Supercomputer